Zhe Lim

 • Established a new product line and customer segment for HappyCo

 My role: End-to-end ownership.
-Discovery, definition, GTM, onboarding, iteration.
+Discovery, definition, launch, onboarding, iteration.
 Partnered with engineering, product marketing and customer success.

 AI Feature